aykrieger/coding-exercises/java/src/arrays/crush/crush-explanation.md

 k = 7
 ```

-We can't store two different of *k* with different ranges at the first index.
+We can't store two different values of *k* with different ranges at the first index.
 What if we created a two dimensional dynamic list like this?

 ```
 [ [5, 2], [0, 0], [0, 0] ]